mrandri19/mrandri19.github.io/_posts/2019-07-24-modern-text-rendering-linux-overview.md

 ## Introduction

-Text an essential part of Human-computer Interaction.
+Text is an essential part of Human-computer Interaction.
 In the age of Instagram, YouTube, and VR we still consume information primarily through text.
 Computing started with text-only interfaces and every major Operating System provides libraries to render text.